raul1991/learn-containerisation/README.md

 # learn-containerisation
-A day by day basis learning activities for container tech
+A day to day basis learning activities for container tech